stephenhuh/shellconfig/README.md

 		set iTerm2 non-ascii fonts to inconsolata for powerline at 12pt set iTerm2 ascii font to hack 12 pt (preferred)

-	4. If powerline is incompatible with your shell comment out powerline font lines as written in the vimrc
+	4. If powerline is incompatible with your shell comment out powerline font lines as written in the vimrc (GNOME in particular)

 # Update (Coming soon)